 Values in brackets are used with the remote communication commands.
 This parameter enables the Crystal Switch feature for the multi-position heads and enables the crystal indexing feature on the handheld controller.
 If a multi-position sensor is selected, the Switch Out parameter appears.
-Additional parameters appear for a Generic type.
+Additional parameters appear for a Generic type, see section 1.4.3.2, Sensor Parameters, on page 1-7.
 This parameter cannot be changed while executing a process.